svenwal/gaszaehler-home-assistant-esphome/README.md

 📝 Set SSID and the password

-In case you mistyped the credentials or it is not reachable out of other reasons the ESP8266 will create a fallback WiFi network which you can connect to and configure it again without needing to connect it via USB again.
+In case you mistyped your Wifi credentials or it is not reachable out of other reasons the ESP8266 will create a fallback WiFi network which you can connect to and configure it again without needing to connect it via USB again.

 📝 Set the password